JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 <td>

-The link to the currently processed build.
+The link to the current build.

 </td></tr><tr>